-Since 1980 [Firm name], based in Barnsley has been providing expert advice and accountancy services to both corporate and individual clients.
+Since 1980, DEB Chartered Accountants, we have been providing expert advice and accountancy services to both corporate and individual clients.

 .png)

-For all of your accounting needs, [insert firm name] and our dedicated team can offer a hassle-free service for all accounting needs, including company start-up, annual accounts, and tax returns.
+For all of your accounting needs, DEB Chartered Accountants and our dedicated team can offer a hassle-free service for all accounting needs, including company start-up, annual accounts, and tax returns.

 In addition to providing the customary auditing, accounting, and tax services, we take satisfaction in providing guidance on how to expand and grow your company.